-The £qrevision of the design allows selected channels to be synchronized so that they start transmitting data concurrently.
+The multi-port design allows selected channels to be synchronized so that they start transmitting data concurrently.
 A 20-bit counter running at a one MHz rate generates a trigger pulse to start the transmission.
 A start count register holds a count that can be used to initialize the counter.
 A trigger count register holds a count that generates the trigger when reached.
 An end count register holds a count that causes the counter to be re-initialized to the start count or alternatively to be cleared to zero.
 A bit in the channel control register selectively enables this feature for each channel.
+This feature is retained in the SMB design.

-The HOTLink receiver is supported by a 16k by 32-bit data FIFO; the HOTLink transmitter is supported by an 8k by 32-bit data FIFO.
-These FIFOs can be accessed by single-word read/writes as well as DMA burst transfers.
-The transmit FIFO supports write accesses only and the receive FIFO supports read accesses only, but a FIFO test bit in the channel control register enables the data to be routed from the transmit FIFO to the receive FIFO for a full 32-bit path for loop-back testing of the FIFOs.
+The FIFOs can be accessed by single-word read/writes as well as DMA burst transfers.
+The transmit FIFO supports write accesses, and the receive FIFO supports read accesses.
+When the FIFO test bit in the port control register is set; data is routed from the transmit FIFO to the receive FIFO for a full 32-bit path.
+This mode is used for loop-back testing of the FIFOs.